Pages

 The Ladybird Book of the Meeting book cover

-The Ladybird Book of the Meeting was also really funny - anyone who has ever worked in an office or corporate environment will instantly recognise many of the situations described with hilarious accuracy within this book's pages.
+The Ladybird Book of the Meeting (paid link; commission earned) was also really funny - anyone who has ever worked in an office or corporate environment will instantly recognise many of the situations described with hilarious accuracy within this book's pages.
 It slyly pokes fun at all the corporate-speak and ridiculous mannerisms often affected by those in the world of business, accompanied by great images which only add to the fun.

 Rating: 4 stars